 Sweet, juicy, ripe summer peaches deserve the royal treatment!
 This recipe for Fresh Peach Trifle with Angel Food Croutons and Rosemary Syrup delivers.
 Whipped vanilla cream, buttery toasted Angel Food cake cubes, and herbal rosemary syrup all compliment the peaches for the best in summer dessert.

 If you get your hands on some perfectly ripe peaches, try my recipe for Grilled Peach and Zucchini Salad or Stone Fruit Sangria next!
 Looking for another sweet treat for perfectly in-season produce?
-Try this Simple 3-Ingredient Sweet Corn Ice Cream!
+Try this Simple 3-Ingredient Sweet Corn Ice Cream or Blueberry Ice Cream!

 Peaches: 3 medium peaches should be enough for 4 servings.